Landlord Tenant

 Q: What are the restrictions on increasing rents on the Island of Maui during this emergency?

 For the duration of this Emergency Proclamation, landlords are prohibited from increasing rents during a tenancy unless the rent increases are contained in a written agreement that was signed before this emergency period.
 These pre-written rent increases may be given effect as agreed upon in writing.
-Landlords have the option to pass on documented additional operating expenses they incur to their tenants.
+Landlords may pass on additional operating expenses to tenants and must be able to provide documentation for these expenses.

 Q: What are the restrictions on terminating existing residential tenancies on the Island of Maui?

-For the duration of this Emergency Proclamation, landlords are prohibited from terminating existing tenancies on the Island of Maui unless: (1) there is a material breach of the lease other than tenant’s failure to pay all or any portion of the rent or lease, maintenance fees, utility charges, taxes or other fees required by the rental agreement; (2) the property is sold to a bona fide third-party purchaser; or (3) when the landlord or an immediate family member of the landlord will occupy the residential unit.
+For the duration of this Emergency Proclamation, landlords are prohibited from terminating existing tenancies on the Island of Maui unless there is a material breach of the lease other than the tenant’s failure to pay all or any portion of the rent or lease, maintenance fees, utility charges, taxes or other fees required by the rental agreement.
+However, only tenants with month-to-month tenancies can be asked to move out if the property is sold to a bona fide third-party purchaser or if the landlord or an immediate family member of the landlord will occupy the residential unit.

 Q: What are the requirements for a landlord on the Island of Maui to terminate a tenancy due to their or an immediate family member's intention to occupy the property or when selling the property?

-For the duration of this Emergency Proclamation, landlords must file an affidavit of proof of exemption from the Governor’s proclamation concerning wildfires with the County of Maui Department of Housing and Human Concerns on the same day they notify the tenant of the termination.
+For the duration of this Emergency Proclamation, landlords must file an affidavit with the County Department of Housing and Human Concerns.
 It must be on a form provided by the Housing Division of the Department of Housing and Human Concerns.

 The affidavit must: (1) be signed by the landlord under penalty of perjury; (2) state the tenancy must be terminated because the unit is being sold to a bona fide purchaser for value, or the landlord's immediate family member or landlord will occupy the unit; (3) state the purchase price and the purchaser's name, and be accompanied by a copy of the sales contract when the unit is being sold; (4) state when the landlord or an immediate family member will occupy the unit; (5) provide the names of the family members, state their relation to the landlord; describe in detail the reason the landlord or family member will occupy the unit; and (6) affirmatively state the landlord or family member is not receiving funds from the State, federal government, or private entity to house wildfire survivors in other properties they own.